fbgallet/roam-extension-live-ai-assistant/README.md

 You can easily use **structured prompts** by selecting multiple blocks (including images with models supporting image recognition).
 Note that block references will be resolved and remplaced by the corresponding block content.

-You can easily **improve the response**: click + `Cmd/Ctrl` on 'Generate a response again' button `⟳` and the previous result will be taken into account to be improved.
+You can easily **improve the response**: click + `Alt` on 'Generate a response again' button `⟳` and the previous result will be taken into account to be improved.
 You can even add feedback on the errors or shortcomings of the previous result: place the focus in the block with your correction instructions before clicking the retry button.

 You can easily **compare AI models** responses: right click on 'Generate a response again' button `⟳` appearing on the right of the AI response and choose another model.
 The new response will be inserted just above the first one.